 The EIS research environment provides knowledge (solutions, theories, methods, tools) relevant to the creation of innovative IT products and services, ranging from enabling technologies, via systems solutions and applications, to valuable IT use.
 By this, EIS contributes to increased competitiveness of Swedish industry.
 The coverage of EIS is visualized in Figure 1.
 The collective expertise of the faculty and researchers in EIS makes it an attractive partner for industry and deal with projects ranging all the way from enabling technologies to valued-adding IT applications.
 Rather than covering everything, the focus of EIS is on cooperating embedded systems for intelligent applications.

-The fact that EIS covers the whole range from enabling technologies to value-adding IT use, as shown in the figure 1, makes the graduate school and the research environment especially attractive for industrial partners.
+The fact that EIS covers the whole range from enabling technologies to value-adding IT use, makes the graduate school and the research environment especially attractive for industrial partners.
 This is motivated by the following examples.
 In a smart-home healthcare application enabling technologies like sensors and low-power wireless communication are needed, but it must also include system solutions and algorithms to take intelligent decisions based on the sensor data to be able to assist the user.
 The industrial graduate school aims to give its PhD students both a holistic perspective as exemplified above and in-depth knowledge in a specific field.

 In contrast to traditional graduate programs in science and technology, the school place special emphasis on the larger context wherein technical expertise is applied to produce commercially successful innovations.
 In particular, recognizing the importance of a firm’s ability to innovate and transform innovation to new business opportunities, emphasis on innovation pervades the entire school’s program.
 We believe that this emphasis will produce a new breed of researchers that can recognize, utilize and develop the innovation potential of an industrial context.
 To realize the emphasis on innovation, the graduate school is managed and run in cooperation with researchers in Halmstad University’s Center for Innovation, Entrepreneurship and Learning (CIEL).